 How can you tell the two “CE” marks apart?
 Look at the distance between the C and the E, as shown above.

 The “CE” rating on the left stands for “Conformitè Europëenne,” or “European Conformity.”
 It is roughly the European equivalent of a UL rating.
-If you spot this mark, congratulations!
-The product in question complies with all the health, safety, and environmental protection requirements of the European Union (EU).
+If you spot this, congratulations!
+The product complies with all the health, safety, and environmental protection requirements of the European Union (EU).
 Certain products sold in the European Economic Area require this certification.
 The CE rating doesn't automatically signify a high quality sign or other product, but it does show that the product you’re looking at has been tested and confirmed to be safe for use by a reputable source.

 However, there is a second type of “CE” mark that looks extremely similar but is not a standard of quality.
-This “CE” stands for “China Export,” and manufacturers in China use it arbitrarily to show the item’s country of origin, much like “MADE IN THE U.S.A.” labels on certain clothing brands.
+This “CE” stands for “China Export,” and manufacturers in China use it arbitrarily to show the item’s country of origin, much like “MADE IN THE U.S.A.” labels on clothing brands.
 The two “CE” logos look extremely similar, as shown above, and it is easy to confuse one for the other.

 While many signs and other products with the “China Export” CE label can be high quality and pass other regulatory certifications, the “China Export” label itself requires no quality check or health and safety testing, meaning that this label alone cannot be seen as a signifier of a quality product.

 Not sure if a company is CE certified?
 Ask them!
 If companies have the “Conformitè Europëenne” CE certification, they can provide evidence through a Certificate of Compliance.

 Is that Quality Neon LED Sign Safe, or “Safe”?